polowis/git-playground/public/docs/merging.md

 Now, let's say your changes are ready.
 The turtle file is tested, polished, and you're happy with it.
 Time to bring those changes back into the `master` branch so everyone (and everything) else can see it too.

-That’s where merging comes in.
+That's where merging comes in.

 ### 🔄 Step 1: Switch to master
-Before merging, make sure you're on the branch you want to merge into — in this case, that’s master.
+Before merging, make sure you're on the branch you want to merge into — in this case, that's master.

 ```sh
 $ git checkout master